bschoeneweis/bscho.dev/posts/rebuilding-my-blog.md

 description: 'Rebuilding my blog from a Gatsby.js templated site to a custom Next.js site from scratch.'
 ---

+Update (4/27/2024): I have since rebuilt my blog (once again), and the tags links will no longer work.
+I may write another post on the rewrite, but maybe not.

 ## Version `0.1.x`

 The first iteration of my blog was built using a pre-configured [GatsbyJS](https://www.gatsbyjs.com/) site template.
 I chose a template ([Novela by Narative](https://novela.narative.co/)) that checked all my boxes for an easy tool to start sharing my writing.